 Graduates of associate degree programs can expect to find jobs as technicians or production operators.
-Graduates with bachelor degrees are prepared for problem-solving jobs in production management, technical support departments, or other midlevel technical positions.
+Graduates with bachelor degrees are prepared for problemsolving jobs in production management, product development departments, or other technical positions.

 Students in the B.S. degree programs in engineering technology are required to complete all courses in the University's general education core.
 In addition, the College of Engineering Technologies requires that all B.S. degree candidates take a core curriculum of courses in mathematics, physics, computer programming, and engineering technology sciences.